borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 $\mathbf{T}_{B_{i+1}W} = \Delta\mathbf{T}_{B_{i+1} B_{i}} \mathbf{T}_{B_i W}$

 **In GTSAM we use the right-hand convention**.
-It is important to have this in mind because all the operations that are implemented follow it.
+It is important to have this in mind because all the operations that are implemented follow this.
 As a matter of fact, 3D computer vision has generally used left-hand convention because it is straightforward to apply the projection models:

 $_I\mathbf{p} = {_{I}}\mathbf{K}_{IC}\ \mathbf{T}_{CW}\ {_{W}}\mathbf{P}$